docusign/extension-app-data-verification-reference-implementation/terraform/gcp/README.md

     gcloud auth login
     gcloud auth application-default login
     ```
+    * The first command logs you into Google Cloud.
+    * The second command allows Terraform and other tools to use ADC for authentication.

 1. **Configure your Google Cloud project**:
     ```sh
     gcloud config set project YOUR_PROJECT_ID
+    ```
+    If you don’t have a project yet, [create one](https://cloud.google.com/resource-manager/docs/creating-managing-projects):
+    ```sh
+    gcloud projects create YOUR_PROJECT_ID --name="Your Project Name"
+    ```
+    After setting the project, export it as an environment variable so Terraform can reference it:
+    ```sh
+    export GOOGLE_CLOUD_PROJECT="your-project-id"
     ```
 1. **Enable necessary APIs**: The following services must be [enabled in a project](https://cloud.google.com/service-usage/docs/enable-disable) before their service API can be used by the provider:
     - Cloud Resource Manager API
     - Artifact Registry API